Children and Family Treatment and Support Services (CFTSS)

 - Community Psychiatric Supports and Treatment

 - Intensive Interventions (counseling)

 - Intermediate Crisis Management (counseling)

 Who can get these services?

 To be eligible for CFTSS, the child must be under 21, enrolled in Medicaid, and in need of help with social, emotional or behavioral health challenges.
 These services give children and their families the power to improve their health, well-being and quality of life at no additional cost to the family.

 These children’s services meet the individual needs of children and their families by:

 - Identifying mental health needs early

 - Providing support in the home and community

-Anyone who knows a youth who may need these services, or a youth who believes they personally need these services, can make a referral to a CFTSS provider.
+Anyone who knows a child who may need these services, or a child who believes they personally need these services, can make a referral to a CFTSS provider.
 If your child is enrolled in a Health Home, you can also ask your Health Home Care Manager.
-Experts on staff will work with the youth and family to determine which service(s) best meet the individual needs of the youth.
+Experts on staff will work with the child and family to determine which service(s) best meet the individual needs of the child.